 It's best to find someone who you know you can find again, like the bank or UPS store, because you may need to reach out to them again in case there's something wrong with the document.
-99.9% of the time it's unnecessary but precautions are usually to make those rare 0.1% less impactful, right?
+99.9% of the time it's unnecessary but precautions are usually to make sure those rare 0.1% occurrences are less impactful, right?

 Why Not Become a Notary?

 It's not difficult to become a notary.
 In Maryland, you can apply with the Maryland Notary Public Division and the fee is $11 ($9 for the application, $2 to pay with a credit card).
 You have to pay for various supplies too, like the record book.
 A commission lasts four years.
 It's pretty cheap.